 Thank you for considering The Little Brown Church in the Vale for your wedding ceremony.
 The Little Brown Church is one of the oldest and most famous wedding venues in the United States.
 Each year, we have the privilege of marrying couples from throughout America and abroad.
 Our hope is that we will be able to make your special day… even more special.
-The following page contains information that we hope will be helpful to you as you consider our church for your wedding venue.
-We would ask you to carefully read the information on this page before completing the booking form on the website.
+The following pages contain information that we hope will be helpful to you as you consider our church for your wedding venue.
+Please carefully read all the information on this website before completing the booking form.
 We hope that you will join the more than 76,000 couples that have been married in this beautiful, historic church over the last 160 years.

 We are an active Christian Church and congregation.
 Your wedding (or vow renewal) at our church will be performed by our pastor and will be set within the context of the Christian Faith.
 Your vows will be made before God, and those present at your wedding ceremony.
 During the ceremony our pastor will share a brief instruction and encouragement from the Bible, and prayer will be offered for you (including the Lord’s Prayer) for your special day, and for your future life together.
 The service is generally traditional in content, however our pastor personalizes each wedding, creating an intimate and meaningful experience for each couple.